jamf/regatta/docs/operations_guide/metrics_and_observability.md

 ## Metrics

-Metrics are available via the `/metrics` endpoint in the REST API (default port 8079), exposing Go runtime statistics, gRPC statistics and [Dragonboat](https://github.com/lni/dragonboat) statistics, which is the underlying framework used for Raft clusters.
+Metrics are available via the `/metrics` endpoint in the REST API (default port 8079), exposing Go runtime statistics, gRPC statistics, and [Dragonboat](https://github.com/lni/dragonboat) statistics, which is the underlying framework used for Raft clusters.

 ## Alerts